allanchua101/hau-ai-powered-lms/README.md

      alt="A chatbot included in the LMS"
      style="margin-right: auto; margin-left: auto; max-width: 96px;" width="512px" />
 </p>
-This LMS prototype includes a chatbot that can respond to user queries under within a milliseconds without requiring network connectivity.
+This LMS prototype includes a chatbot that can respond to common student queries within a few milliseconds without requiring network connectivity.

 ### Voice Control